sirrobzeroone/wine/README.md

 - 0.9 - Added Glass of Rum and Bottle of Rum thanks to acm :) Added {alcohol=1} groups
 - 1.0 - Added glass and bottle or Bourbon made by fermenting corn
 - 1.1 - Added glass and bottle of Vodka made by fermenting baked potato, Added MineClone2 support and spanish translation
+- 1.2 - Added Unified Inventory support for barrel recipes (thanks to realmicu)

 Lucky Blocks: 13